-The practice had suitable arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM01-05.
 The records showed equipment used by staff for cleaning and sterilising instruments were validated, maintained and used in line with the manufacturers' guidance.

-The practice had in place systems and protocols to ensure that any dental laboratory work was disinfected prior to being sent to the laboratory and before the work was fitted in a patient's mouth.
+The practice had in place systems and protocols to ensure that any dental laboratory work was disinfected prior to being sent to a dental laboratory and before the dental laboratory work was fitted in a patient's mouth.